vishxtr/HACKATHON_REAL2.0/DEMO_SCRIPT.md

 **Start with:** `landing.html`

 **Script:**
 > "Good [morning/afternoon]!
-I'm excited to present SmartSOC IR - an AI-powered Security Operations Center that revolutionizes how organizations detect, analyze, and respond to cyber threats in real-time."
+I'm excited to present PhishGuard AI IR - an AI-powered Security Operations Center that revolutionizes how organizations detect, analyze, and respond to cyber threats in real-time."

 **Key Points:**
 - Professional landing page with modern design